Editor’s Note: Looking to find a barndominium loan?

-Farm Credit — the same can be said of these long-standing friends of the American farming lifestyle.
+The same can be said of these long-standing friends of the American farming lifestyle.
 There will almost certainly be a Farm Credit Bureau or a similarly-named financial institution in your county.
-Make it a point to give them at least a part of your banking business, so when you get ready to ask for a construction loan, they will already know you and your credit-worthiness.
+Make it a point to give them at least a part of your banking business, so when you get ready to ask for a construction loan, they will already know you and your creditworthiness.

-Mortgage brokers — these individuals sell loan products from a variety of lending institutions.
-They can be a good resource, particularly if they specialize in barndominium mortgages (sorry, we couldn’t find one to recommend).
+These individuals sell loan products from a variety of lending institutions.
+They can be a good resource, particularly if they specialize in barndominium mortgages.

 A whole sub-industry has popped up over the last few years.
 They offer financial products like mortgage loans to a wide area geographically.
 Typically, they are affiliated with a large national or international bank.